 You may not hear this from too many lawyers but conveyancing in Newton Abbot or throughout Devon is often a confrontational process.
 In other words, when it comes to conveyancing there exists lots of room for conflict between you and other parties involved in the ownership transfer.
 E.g., the vendor, property agent and sometimes a bank.
 Appointing a lawyer for your conveyancing in Newton Abbot should not be taken lightly as your conveyancer is your adviser, and is the SOLE party in the transaction whose interest is to look after your best interests and to protect you.

 We are witnessing a definite ongoing adversarial element to conveyancing- someone must be blamed for the process taking so long.
 You your first instinct should be to trust your conveyancer ahead of the other parties when it comes to the legal assignment of property.

-I've recently found out that there is a flying freehold issue on a house I have offered on last month in what was supposed to be a straight forward, chain free conveyancing.
-Newton Abbot is where the house is located.
-Can you shed any light on this issue?
+Yesterday I discovered that there is a flying freehold issue on a property I have offered on last month in what should have been a quick, chain free conveyancing.
+Newton Abbot is the location of the property.
+Is there any guidance you can impart?